Beer, wine… Addictologists warn about alcoholic Advent calendars: “It’s disastrous”

 2023-11-24 05:30:00

-One month before Christmas, health professionals are concerned about the democratization of advent calendars on the theme of alcohol, which according to them encourage daily consumption during a festive period.
+One month before Christmas, health professionals are concerned regarding the democratization of advent calendars on the theme of alcohol, which according to them encourage daily consumption during a festive period.
 Far from the recommendations of health authorities.

 Gone are the days when Advent calendars were reserved for children.
 Today, this tradition supposed to keep the youngest waiting until December 24 with a picture or a chocolate per day comes in all forms and for all ages.
 Toys, perfumes, cosmetics, food… and even alcohol.